-Congress can continue to support our nation’s manufacturing sector by expanding domestic energy production to lower utility costs for businesses and increase the international competitiveness of American manufacturers.
-By simplifying our tax code, we’ve also empowered manufacturers to invest in their employees, in new infrastructure, and in new technology.
+Congress must continue to support our nation’s manufacturing sector by expanding domestic energy production to lower utility costs and increase the international competitiveness of American manufacturers.
+Also, by simplifying our tax code we’ve empowered manufacturers to invest in their employees, in new infrastructure, and in new technology.

-Confidence among individuals working in the manufacturing sector is at an all-time high and I intend to continue to support the growth and expansion of this industry that is so vital to our economy.
-To stay up to date on the issues that matter most to manufacturers in the 16th Congressional District, I meet regularly with my Manufacturing Advisory Committee to hear directly from leaders in the industry.
+To stay up to date on the issues that matter most to manufacturers in the 16th Congressional District, I meet regularly with my Manufacturing Advisory Committee to hear directly from local leaders in the industry.
 I also support and advocate for technical training programs and apprenticeships that can inspire and encourage the next generation to pursue a manufacturing career.